NAKBA DAY KILLINGS

 Our investigation was conducted in four stages.

-A two-dimensional plan of the site was drawn based on geographical data obtained from public sources and survey plans provided by the Bitunia municipality A three-dimensional model was built based of measurements and a detailed photographic survey conducted on site.
+A two-dimensional plan of the site was drawn based on geographical data obtained from public sources and survey plans provided by the Bitunia municipality A three-dimensional model was built based on measurements and a detailed photographic survey conducted on site.
 The locations of the security cameras and the CNN camera were positioned in this three-dimensional space.
 The locations of each of the Israeli soldiers shown shooting at the protestors and the location of Nawara were identified and positioned within the model.
 Two soldiers were identified as having discharged their weapon in the CNN video.
-Using the three-dimensional model, we drew the line of sights for both soldiers, and found that only one had a clear view to the position of Nawara when he was shot.
-This soldier is the same soldier who was identified in our video synchronization for having shot at the exact moment Nawara was mortally wounded.
+Using the three-dimensional model, we drew the lines of sight for both soldiers and found that only one had a clear view to Nawara’s position when he was shot.
+This soldier is the same soldier who was identified in our video synchronisation as shooting at the exact moment Nawara was mortally wounded.

-By comparing videos of other soldiers firing M16 rifles, we showed that when firing live ammunition the empty cartridge is automatically ejected from the chamber.
-When rubber coated steel bullets are fired the empty cartridge is not automatically ejected.
+By comparing videos of other soldiers firing M16 rifles, we found that when firing live ammunition the empty cartridge is automatically ejected from the chamber; however, when rubber coated steel bullets are fired the empty cartridge is not automatically ejected.
 By identifying the immediate discharge of an empty cartridge after an Israeli soldier shoots, we demonstrated that the border policeman fired live ammunition.

-For the Audio Forensics we engaged the services of sound specialist Lawrence Abu Hamdan to undertake a comparison of the sound of the gunshots contained on the video.
+For the Audio Forensics, we engaged the services of sound specialist Lawrence Abu Hamdan to undertake a comparison of the different sounds of the gunshots in the video.
 By analysing the shot’s sonic signature, it was possible to identify the acoustic characteristics of live ammunition being fired through a rubber bullet extension.
-Firing live ammunition through a rubber bullet extension suppresses the shot’s sound in a comparable, yet distinct way to silencer.
-By comparing the sound signature of Nawara’s shooting to Abu Daher’s, a pattern emerges which shows that both deaths were the result of Israeli security personnel masking the firing of live ammunition through a rubber coated extension.
+Firing live ammunition through a rubber bullet extension suppresses the shot’s sound in a comparable, yet distinct way to using a silencer.
+By comparing the sound signature of Nawara’s shooting to Abu Daher’s, a pattern emerged which showed that both deaths were the result of Israeli security personnel masking the firing of live ammunition through a rubber coated extension.